Clearabee acquires SKIPBAG

 Lance Chapman comments: “It has been a pleasure to see the SKIPBAG business flourish and expand since it was founded.
 Clearabee shares similar values to us and I am confident that the SKIPBAG brand and service will continue to grow as part of Clearabee.”

 Founded in 2013, Clearabee is the UK’s largest clearance company with an in-house fleet of over 120 vehicles and 285 directly employed staff.
-Clearabee undertakes over 200,000 collections every year and has national contracts with customers including Homeserve, The Co-op and Wren Kitchens.
+Clearabee undertakes over 200,000 collections every year and has national contracts with some of the UK's leading brands.
 Clearabee was ranked as the fastest growing waste management company in the UK for two years in a row in the Sunday Times Fast Track 100 league table and has forecast sales of £21m for 2020.